valkey-io/valkey-doc/topics/cluster-spec.md

 sent to all other nodes to avoid waiting for the natural propagation of the new configuration across the cluster.

+Starting from Valkey 8.0, Valkey clusters introduce the ability to elect a primary in empty shards.
+This behavior ensures that even when a shard is in the process of receiving its first slot, a primary can be elected.
+This prevents scenarios where there would be no primary available in the empty shard to handle redirected requests from the official slot owner, thereby maintaining availability during the live reconfiguration.
 ### ASK redirection

 In the previous section, we briefly talked about ASK redirection.
 Why can't